ShadowKatStudios/OC-Minitel/README.md

-# OC-Minitel
+# Minitel
-Easy-to-implement networking protocol for OpenComputers
+An easy-to-implement networking protocol for OpenComputers.
+Not to be confused with the French computer network of the same name.

+See [protocol.md](protocol.md) for more information on the protocol itself.